moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 2. Teacher filter
 -----------------
-block_course_overview_campus gets the list of teacher roles from $CFG->coursecontact.
-With this Moodle core setting, you can define which roles (and thereby which teachers) are displayed in block_course_overview_campus's teacher filter.
+As described in the "Usage & Settings" section of this file, you should configure the teacher roles for block_course_overview_campus according to your campus needs.
+After that, block_course_overview_campus takes each course member with one of the configured roles.
+These teachers are filled into the teacher filter.

 3. Term filter
 --------------